 Some fertility tests are available free on the NHS, but you need to have been trying to conceive for over two years before being referred for testing.
 Even once your GP has referred you there can be a waiting list of many months before you will have your first NHS appointment.

-We offer two Fertility Health + Wellbeing packages which both include an individual consultation with one of our experienced specialist doctors.
+Our Fertility Health + Wellbeing package includes an individual consultation with one of our experienced specialist doctors.